MichaelSpila97/S3K_Genetic_Algorithm/README.md

               "browse local file" button to go to the location of SEGAGameRoom.exe on your machine

 5. Then save window_handler.py and run trainingdriver.py to launch the game and the
-   traininggui
+   training GUI

 6. If done correctly Sega Mega Drive and Genesis Collection should launch and
-   reposition it self in the top right corner of the screen and the traininggui should open up right next to it.
+   reposition it self in the top right corner of the screen and the training GUI should open up right next to it.

 7. Then launch Sonic 3 and Knuckles in the room launcher and leave it at the title screen

-8. Then simply select you setting in the traininggui and press No Data Training or
-   Load Data Training button to begin training entities
+8. Finally select the setting you want in the training GUI and press the "No Data Training" or "Load Data Training" button to begin a generation training session

 ## The Training GUI